rtrlib/handbook/source/usage.rst

 Usage of the RTRlib
 *******************

 .. _install:

 Build and Install the RTRlib
 ============================

-The RTRlib supports most Linux distributions as well as Apple macOS.
+The RTRlib is supported by most Linux distributions as well as Apple macOS.

 Debian Linux
 ------------